Julian Assange: A timeline of Wikileaks founder's case

 18 May 2018

-Ecuador removes extra security at its London embassy following claims that $5m (£3.7m) was spent to protect Mr Assange.
+Ecuador removes extra security at its London embassy following claims that $5m (£3.7m) has been spent to protect Mr Assange.

 27 July 2018